 The indirect APE can be influenced by the scale and nature of an undertaking.
 Large and complex undertakings will likely include an indirect APE.
 Wells, ponds, and existing access roads under rights-of-way are examples of typical small undertakings that primarily deal with direct effects only.
 A specific example of indirect effects includes increased access and potential vandalism, both incidental and intentional, to nearby historic properties.
-See, for example, Nickens, Paul R., Signa L. Larralde and Gordon C. Tucker, Jr. A Survey of Vandalism to Archaeological Resources in Southwestern Colorado, Colorado Bureau of Land Management, 1981.
+See, for example, Nickens, Paul R. et al., 1981, A Survey of Vandalism to Archaeological Resources in Southwestern Colorado, Colorado Bureau of Land Management.

 The above minimum standards apply in most cases and should be employed whenever feasible and prudent for efficient project design and implementation.
-Exceptions may occur, and they should be considered when the design is not routine and/or when environmental conditions allow for areas to be inventoried at less than these standards.
+Exceptions may occur, and they should be considered when the design is not routine and/or when environmental conditions allow for areas to be surveyed at less than these standards.
 The BLM may determine, on a case-by-case basis, that the Class III standards are not applicable.